jmaurojr/jmaurojr/README.md

 ### Hi there 👋

 I’m currently learning some QAs techs using Alura courses and talking with some friends.
-Just getting started in development and learning a log.
+Just getting started in development and learning a lot.

 I’m looking to collaborate on software test or in software development.